If your content development is an afterthought, you’re doing it wrong.

 Believe it or not, 50 personalized emails will go much further than 150 mass-sent emails.
 That’s because most people on the internet have been around and see through link-building schemes.

 Instead, you need to bring them relevant and useful content that they recognize as helpful to their audience.
 Not every piece of content needs to be promoted, nor should it.
-Top-funnel assets are more linkable than bottom-funnel ones, and the value of those links continue to accrue long-term.
+Top-funnel assets are more linkable than bottom-funnel ones, and the value of those links continues to accrue long-term.

 Optimization is key to a content development strategy that builds passive links and maintains your traffic.